oreqizer/oreqizer/content/the-math-of-fitness/index.md

 W = t=0_int^T P(t) * dt
 ```

-For a specific time `T`, in order to maximize work `W`, we have to maximize the
+For a specific time `T`, in order to maximize work capacity `W`, we have to
-_area under the curve_ of the graph.
-That means maximizing average power `P`
+maximize the _area under the curve_ of the graph.
+That means maximizing average
-within the time.
+power `P` within the time.

 The amount of work we can produce within a certain time is our _work capacity_
 for that time frame.